joshbegley/nyt-latest/README.md

 **Kamala Harris and ‘Coach Walz’ Ease Into Their New Partnership**\
-`A chemistry seems to be developing between Vice President Kamala Harris and her running mate, Gov. Tim Walz, who looks as if he cannot believe his luck.`\
+`A chemistry seems to be developing between Vice President Kamala Harris and her running mate, Gov. Tim Walz of Minnesota, who looks as if he cannot believe his luck.`\
 https://nytimes.com/2024/08/06/us/kamala-harris-tim-walz-partnership.html

 **Astros’ Framber Valdez loses no-hit bid with 2 outs in ninth inning on 2-run homer**\